 Only after 15 years had passed did a hundred ministers issue a typically weak statement asking for the release of Mooney and Billings.
-The churches have been absolutely silent in the case of Frank Spector and other organizers who are imprisoned by the powerful fruit growers' interests of California, because they attempted to organize the miserably exploited Mexican agricultural workers of the Imperial Valley.
 The vast majority of churchmen asked for the death of Sacco and Vanzetti and when on August 24, 1930, Communist speakers were arrested on Boston Common for attempting to hold a Sacco-Vanzetti memorial meeting, a Catholic Truth Guild speaker, permitted by the police to address the crowd, declared, "Whenever these Reds start action in this country they will find the Catholics in the front ranks opposing them."